List of deaths at the Berlin Wall: East German

-West German responses to deaths
+West German

 In cases of death, the Abgeordnetenhaus of Berlin and Mayor issued statements of indignation concerning the deceased, the Wall and the situation in the GDR.
 In some cases, the Senate of Western Berlin asked the respective American, British or French authorities to lodge a protest at the Soviet site.
 Up until the late sixties, terms like Wall of Shame (German: "Schandmauer" or "Mauer der Schande") were used by politicians from Western Berlin to denominate the wall.
 Speaking to the press, representatives also used misrepresented incidents as examples and depicted GDR state organs as responsible.
 After Rudolf Müller had shot the border guard Reinhold Huhn and fled west through a self-made tunnel, Egon Bahr, speaker of the Senate at that time, announced he had only thrown him an "uppercut".
-The western press also adopted this misstatement and used the heading "trigger-happy Vopos (colloquial German term for "Volkspolizei", the East German People's Police) killed own post."
+The Western press also adopted this misstatement and used the heading "trigger-happy Vopos (colloquial German term for "Volkspolizei", the East German People's Police) killed own post."
 In other cases, the press published stories using drastic language to accuse the Wall as well as the people in charge.
 After Günter Litfins' death, the "B.Z."-tabloid wrote: "Ulbricht's manhunters became murderers!"
 The Frankfurter Allgemeine commented on the "brutal cold-bloodedness" of the guards.

 The cases that were known in West Berlin provoked demonstrations among the population.
 Members of the Senate inspected the crime scenes and spoke to the press as well as public audiences.
 Various groups, and also individuals, launched protest campaigns against the Wall and the shootings.
 The fact that Peter Fechter bled to death in plain view of the public without anybody being able to help him led to spontaneous mass demonstrations, which in turn resulted in riots in the following night.
 West Berlin policemen and US soldiers prevented a storming of the Berlin Wall.
 Buses bringing Soviet soldiers to the Tiergarten where they were to guard the Soviet War Memorial were pelted with stones by protesters.
 The incident also led to anti-American protests, which were condemned by Willy Brandt.
 In the ensuing time, loudspeaker cars were sporadically set up at the Berlin Wall, urging the GDR border guards not to shoot at refugees and warning them of possible consequences.
 As a result of the shootings, West German groups lodged complaints with the UN Commission on Human Rights.
 The non-partisan Kuratorium Unteilbares Deutschland (Committee for an Indivisible Germany) sold protest placards and lapel pins in all of West Germany against the border regime and its consequences.
 Initially, West Berlin's regulatory authorities gave fugitives covering fire if they were being fired at by GDR border guards.
 This resulted in at least one lethal incident on 23 May 1962, when the border guard Peter Göring was shot dead by a West Berlin policeman while firing 44 times at a fleeing boy.